-The maximum authorised cargo permitted to be transport on the roof is 75 kg.
-This figure comes from the combined weight of the roof carrier, the cross bars and the load itself on the roof \mathbf{y}
+The maximum authorised cargo permitted for transporting on the roof is 75 kg.
+This figure comes from the combined weight of the roof "

+carrier, the cross bars and the load itself on the roof $\mathfrak{W}$ .

 Always check the weight of the roof carrier system, the cross bars and the weight of the load to be transported and weigh them if necessary.
 Never exceed the maximum authorised roof load.